• Share this on:

 Variety

-Buyers in the end market often do not have preferences for specific blueberry varieties.
-The main reason for it is to optimise productivity, quality and extend supply seasons.
-However, choosing the right variety is important to obtain the best product for your client in terms of flavour, firmness, colour and shelf life.
+Although varieties are often indicated in the packaging, consumers in the end market often do not have preferences for specific blueberry varieties.
+The main reason to choose the right variety is to optimise productivity, quality and extend supply seasons.
+Choosing the right variety is important to obtain the best product for your client in terms of flavour, firmness, colour and shelf life.
 Large blueberries with a high brix value (sweet taste) are most likely to fetch higher prices.
-In the future, as the market for blueberries further matures and end-clients become more knowledgeable, specific variety preferences may also develop.

 Tips: